anvilproject/anvil-portal/content/learn/data-analysts/using-anvil-for-teaching-r-bioconductor.md

 1. <https://github.com/settings/tokens/new>
 1. Add a note like “Terra workspace 1”, select “repo”, then “Generate token”
-1. Copy the long token provided, and use it in place of your password to authenticate by https.
+1. Copy the long token provided, and use it in place of your password to authenticate by HTTPS.

 This token can be deleted at any time to remove access from anywhere it is being used.

 In RStudio, use the git menus to commit and push.
 You will be asked for your username and password the first time that you push after a runtime is opened.
 Use your usual GitHub username, and the token created above for your password.
 Note, you have to store this text token somewhere because it is only visible once from GitHub.

-## Set up billing
+## Set up Billing

-### Option 1: direct from Google
+### Option 1: Direct from Google

 - Follow instructions at [Set up billing with $300 Google credits to explore Terra](https://support.terra.bio/hc/en-us/articles/360046295092) to enable billing for your own projects.

-### Option 2: reseller
+### Option 2: Use a Reseller

 Using a reseller likely requires some work to set up an agreement between your institution and the reseller, but provides some advantages: